Your 8th Arrondissement of Paris Guide

 - Le Joy (46 Av George V) a terraced cocktail bar.

-8eme/8th Arrondissement Parks, Museums & Things to Do
+Parks, Museums & Things to Do in the 8th arrondissement of Paris

 - American Cathedrale in Paris (23 Av George V) one of the oldest English-speaking churches in Paris.